JetBrains/kotlin-multiplatform-dev-docs/topics/tools/compose-hot-reload.md

 [Compose Hot Reload](https://github.com/JetBrains/compose-hot-reload) helps you visualize and experiment with UI changes while working on a Compose Multiplatform project.

-At the moment, Compose Hot Reload is only available when you include a desktop target in your multiplatform project.
+At the moment, Compose Hot Reload is only available when you include a desktop target in your multiplatform project and use Java 21 or older (the latest version compatible with the required JetBrains Runtime).

 We're exploring adding support for other targets in the future.
 In the meantime, using the desktop app as your sandbox lets you quickly experiment with UI changes in common code without interrupting your flow.